History of ESPN in Timeline

 ESPN

-ESPN is a multinational, multiplatform sports media company.
-Founded in 1979 by Bill Rasmussen, Scott Rasmussen, and Ed Eagan, it's primarily owned by the Walt Disney Company, with Hearst Communications holding a 20% stake through ESPN Inc. ESPN provides sports coverage through various platforms, solidifying its place as a major entity in the sports media landscape.
+ESPN is an American international multiplatform sports media company founded in 1979 by Bill Rasmussen, Scott Rasmussen, and Ed Eagan.
+It's primarily owned by The Walt Disney Company, with Hearst Communications holding a 20% stake through ESPN Inc., a joint venture.
+ESPN provides sports coverage across various platforms.

 May 1978: Bill Rasmussen conceives ESPN

-In May 1978, Bill Rasmussen conceived the idea for ESPN after being fired from his job with the World Hockey Association's New England Whalers.
+In May 1978, Bill Rasmussen conceived the idea for ESPN after being fired from the New England Whalers.

 February 22, 1979: Getty Oil Purchases 85% of ESPN